CATHERINE'S JOURNEY AS A BODITONE MEMBER.

-Catherine one of our very first Boditone members, has very graciously agreed to share her journey on finding a longer term solution for her fitness.
+Catherine was one of the first people to become a Boditone member, she has very graciously agreed to share her journey on finding a longer term solution for her fitness.
 We think Catherine's story will really resonate with our members and those of you who follow us on social media.
 Catherine is a 37 year old mum of two, she works part time as a Research Associate, writing programmes to challenge sexism and gender inequality in schools.
 Catherine has flirted with her fitness goals over the years, favouring sporadic intensity over progressive longevity.
 She's tried kickboxing, aerobics, running, gym membership and every other class in-between.
 The only thing to stick is swimming, however it's not enough on it's own to stop the weight creeping back on.
 Catherine's fitness goals are about consistency and sustainability now, which is why she's joined Boditone.